khanonjs/khanon.js-website/public/docs/4-sprites-overview.md

 Sprites can be used to compose [actors](https://khanonjs.com/api-docs/modules/decorators_actor.html).
 From the [body](https://khanonjs.com/api-docs/classes/decorators_actor.ActorInterface.html#body) of the actor, to the attached nodes like for example the arms, legs and head of an actor.
 Khanon.js brings the possibility to attach different sprites to the same body of an actor, making it possible to build the actor by pieces.

 Another way to use sprites is in sprite [particles](https://khanonjs.com/api-docs/modules/decorators_particle.html).
 Particles emitters will emit sprites that will be moved, scaled and/or rotated along the timeline.
 You can also animate sprite particles.

+# Sprites as plain meshes

+Khanon.js implements sprites in a different way than Babylon.js.
+In Khanon.js, the sprites are built by plane meshes that are always facing the camera.
+In that way it is possible to attach them nodes, use shaders and add 3d effects on them.
+This is also a better way to deal with them in the scene, having them fully integrated in the 3D world.
+You won't find any [Babylon SpriteManager](https://doc.babylonjs.com/typedoc/classes/BABYLON.SpriteManager) or [Babylon Sprite](https://doc.babylonjs.com/typedoc/classes/BABYLON.Sprite) in a Khanon.js instance, instead you will find the plane [Babylon Mesh](https://doc.babylonjs.com/typedoc/classes/BABYLON.Mesh) it was built from, in its [`babbylon`](https://khanonjs.com/api-docs/classes/decorators_sprite.SpriteInterface.html#babylon) accessor.

 # Animated sprites